loanmir/MathOpt_Paper/exam.md

 9) Ask for L_r -> it says that L_r = ut_r * number of all old vehicles operating on this route!

 usare network x per generare una rete per caso base

+#### New questions
+1) Heuristics how to implement maintaining fisability?
+2) Should we rework all the data class so that it creates a copy of the dataset used in the paper?
+Maybe changing only the cc_uoc costs couple?

 ### TO DO LIST